shumittaher/piggysplit/README.md

 In this screen the trip creator needs to specify which users are the participants of the trip.

-User will be shown a list of potential users that can be added as a participant
+User will be shown a list of potential users that can be added as a participant as a list of checkboxes.
+This list contains all users recorded in the server at this point.
+Future development will be made to include a "friend" system where only the friends of the trip creator will be shown as potential participants.

-Currently
+User will tick the checkboxes for the users user wants to add as participants and create click "add" button to add participants.

+The participants added will be shown in a list in the bottom part of the screen.
+There is a delete button to remove any participant.

+###  Adding Costs